FaserF/hassio-addons/README.md

-# FaserF's Home Assistant Add-ons 🏠
+# FaserF's Home Assistant Apps 🏠

-This repository contains a collection of custom **Home Assistant Add-ons** maintained by FaserF.
+This repository contains a collection of custom **Home Assistant Apps** (formerly known as Apps) maintained by FaserF.

 > [!NOTE]
-> These add-ons are primarily intended for my own private use.
+> These apps are primarily intended for my own private use.
 I strive to fix bugs or implement feature requests, but I cannot guarantee it.
-Add-ons that I no longer use myself receive poorer support from me.
+Apps that I no longer use myself receive poorer support from me.

 [![View in Code Wiki](https://img.shields.io/badge/View_in-Code_Wiki-8A2BE2?style=flat-square&logo=google&logoColor=white)](https://codewiki.google/github.com/FaserF/hassio-addons)